 Online Video!
 Congress on the impact of the crisis on urban governance (project Inflowence, 12 November 2012)

-November 12, 2012, the Institute of the Mediterranean, in collaboration with the Council for the Development of Marseille Provence Métropole, organized a conference that aimed to take stock of the concept of polycentric development and territorial cohesion across major cities Mediterranean.
+November 12, 2012, the Institute of the Mediterranean, in collaboration with the Council for the Development of Marseille Provence Métropole, organized a symposium aimed to provide an update on the concept of polycentric development and territorial cohesion across major cities Mediterranean.

 On the occasion of this conference, interviews with stakeholders were conducted, focusing on four key topics that were discussed: